 At the start of the game, each army will set a Strategic Milestone.
 This is the level at which Strategic Milestone Tests start to fall due.
 For most armies this will be 10% but where, historically, the morale of a force was shown to be either particularly weak or resilient, it can be modified.
-The besieged Allied forces of the 1st Tobruk siege, for example, could have their Milestones set at 15 or 20%.

-Assuming that the milestone is set at 10% ,when the CMT falls to below 10% of its original figure as a result of losses or reduced CMS's, a Strategic Milestone Test must be taken.
-At the start of the next session, the Senior Officer throws 2D6.
+Assuming that the milestone is set at 10%, when the CMT falls to below 10% of its original figure as a result of losses or reduced CMS's, a Strategic Milestone Test must be taken.
+At the start of the next session, the Senior Officer (usually a BC) throws 2D6.